 The Royal Ballet

-Ciguë, We Not I
+Ciguë, We Not I and Wayne McGregor

 Premiere date and venue

-11 May 2015, The Royal Opera House, London
+11 May 2015, Royal Opera House, London, UK

 'EXHILARATING AND RAVISHINGLY EXPRESSIVE'

-'Life is not a series of gig-lamps symmetrically arranged; life is a luminous halo, a semi-transparent envelope surrounding us from the beginning of consciousness to the end… the proper stuff of fiction is a little other than custom would have us believe it,' says Woolf in Modern Fiction.
+Considered one of the most important modernist 20th-century authors, Virginia Woolf in her writings searched for forms that defied the false order of traditional narrative conventions and enabled her to depict reality as she perceived it: heightened, startling and poignant.
+“Life is not a series of gig-lamps symmetrically arranged; life is a luminous halo, a semi-transparent envelope surrounding us from the beginning of consciousness to the end… the proper stuff of fiction is a little other than custom would have us believe it” – Virginia Woolf, ‘Modern Fiction’.